-The ritual of planting garden seed keeps us in touch with the past while letting us look forward to the future.
+The spring ritual of preparing soil and planting garden seed puts us in touch with both the past and the future.

 Some of us live in places warm and weather-friendly enough that our gardens are already in.
 Some of us, with a possibility of frosts and even a heavy wet spring snow still to come, will continue to wait.
 But for many of us, now’s the time.
 All it will take is a couple sunny and warm days before we can sow seeds directly in our gardens.
 Sure, the peas and a few others might already be in.
 But where the weather turns suddenly — from winter to summer, as it often does here in Montana — we want to be ready.

 So let’s pretend that it’s that most exciting (and anticipated) moment of the gardening season: planting time.
 We’ve gotten in and worked the soil, maybe spread some manure, worked in compost, and tinkered with the pH (after testing) using sulfur or lime.

 We know that soil temperature is approaching the ideal for seed germination: 50 to 60 degrees (melons and squash may have to wait a bit more; tomatoes we’ve started inside).
 The final step in this process is to break out the roto-tiller — or do it the tried-and-true way with a garden fork and rake — to get that deep (as possible) and “buttery” soil texture our plants will love.
 We pull out all the sticks, stones and clumps that we may find and any compacted leaves that might remain from winter mulching.
 We always take a moment to stand back and admire the smooth, even surface that will soon be covered in green.